Federal and State Financial Aid Programs

 Students may qualify for employment through the university by completing the Free Application for Federal Student Aid (FAFSA).
 Students with the greatest amount of determined financial need will be given preference for institutional employment.
 Employment positions are available throughout the university.

-Students interested in seeking employment on campus must contact the Financial Aid office.
+Students interested in seeking employment on campus must contact the Financial Aid Office.
 Employment will be awarded as part of the financial aid package.
 Job assignments for upper-classmen will be made in accordance with student class schedules, position preference, and supervisor recommendation.
 All students are assigned a service-oriented position for the first year and may choose to work in food service, grounds, custodial services, or the maintenance department.
 These areas, vital for the daily operation of the university, require large numbers of student workers in order to function effectively.
 Work time is usually limited to eight hours per week.
-Paychecks are issued to students once each month for hours worked under the work program.
+Paychecks are issued to students bimonthly for hours worked under the work program.
 Students may apply their earnings toward their school accounts.